Comparing Dolphin Entertainment (DLPN) & The Competition

 |2.49

-Dolphin Entertainment presently has a consensus price target of $12.00, indicating a potential upside of 189.16%.
-As a group, “Personal services” companies have a potential upside of 22.69%.
-Given Dolphin Entertainment’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Dolphin Entertainment is more favorable than its rivals.
+Dolphin Entertainment presently has a consensus target price of $12.00, indicating a potential upside of 215.79%.
+As a group, “Personal services” companies have a potential upside of 22.81%.
+Given Dolphin Entertainment’s stronger consensus rating and higher probable upside, equities analysts plainly believe Dolphin Entertainment is more favorable than its peers.

+Dolphin Entertainment has a beta of 2.11, suggesting that its stock price is 111% more volatile than the S&P 500.
+Comparatively, Dolphin Entertainment’s peers have a beta of 1.22, suggesting that their average stock price is 22% more volatile than the S&P 500.

 Insider & Institutional Ownership

-12.2% of Dolphin Entertainment shares are held by institutional investors.
-Comparatively, 54.9% of shares of all “Personal services” companies are held by institutional investors.
-5.6% of Dolphin Entertainment shares are held by company insiders.
-Comparatively, 23.2% of shares of all “Personal services” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.
+12.2% of Dolphin Entertainment shares are owned by institutional investors.
+Comparatively, 54.9% of shares of all “Personal services” companies are owned by institutional investors.
+5.6% of Dolphin Entertainment shares are owned by company insiders.
+Comparatively, 23.0% of shares of all “Personal services” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

-Dolphin Entertainment has a beta of 2.11, meaning that its share price is 111% more volatile than the S&P 500.
-Comparatively, Dolphin Entertainment’s rivals have a beta of 1.22, meaning that their average share price is 22% more volatile than the S&P 500.
+This table compares Dolphin Entertainment and its peers’ net margins, return on equity and return on assets.

 Summary

-Dolphin Entertainment beats its rivals on 7 of the 13 factors compared.
+Dolphin Entertainment peers beat Dolphin Entertainment on 7 of the 13 factors compared.

 About Dolphin Entertainment (Get Rating)